Rowthiram: Production

 The film's shooting was held in various places in Tamil Nadu.
 One song from the film was shot at France, Germany, Italy, Holland, Spain, Portugal, UK, Ukraine, Japan, Thailand.
 The team had canned some scenes in the temple town Villianur.
 Reportedly, some portions of this film was re-shot after Jiiva's previous venture Ko became a huge success.
 Shriya Saran, who was signed up to play Jiiva's pair in Rowthiram, was busy with Don Seenu and Chikku Bukku and hence could not allot dates for Rowthiram.
 The team, however, completed two schedules without the lead actress and waited patiently for her dates.
-Sources say that nearly half the film has been shot without the lead actress.
-Shriya won her role in the film by chance.
+Sources say that nearly half the film had been shot without the lead actress.
+Saran won her role in the film by chance.
 The actress was at the shooting spot when the first shot was on and debut director Gokul instantly felt that she was the one who could carry off the role to perfection.
 After a discussion with producer RB Choudhury and Jiiva, Gokul signed up Shriya to play Jiiva's pair in Rowthiram.
 The film was completed in June 2011 after two and a half years in the making.